Dr Joanne Armitage

 - Phone: +44(0)113 343 9946

-Alongside her work at Leeds, Joanne is a Research Associate in the Department of Sociology, University of Cambridge.
-She is currently working on the AirKit proof of concept project as part of the Citizen Sense research group led by Prof Jennifer Gabrys.
+Alongside my work at Leeds, I am Research Associate in the Department of Sociology, University of Cambridge.
+Here I contribute to the AirKit proof of concept project as part of the Citizen Sense research group led by Prof Jennifer Gabrys.

-She brings together many of her research interests through her artistic practice as an algorithmic musician.
-Her work has been featured in The Times, Guardian, BBC Radio 3, BBC Radio 5.
-She has received Sound and Music’s Composer-Curator fund (2018) and is a resident at Somerset House Studios.
+Alongside my academic work, I am an algorithmic producer and musician and currently produce music for the Bloomberg series ‘Art + Technology’.
+My work has been featured in The Times, Guardian, BBC Radio 3, BBC Radio 5.
+I have received Sound and Music’s Composer-Curator fund (2018) and am a resident at Somerset House Studios.
 Recent commissions include environmental soundscape Collision Grounds with video artist Anya Stewart Maggs.

 - Enivronment and media